-This guide walks you through integrating the CreativeEditor SDK (CE.SDK) into an existing Angular application.
-You’ll learn how to create an editor component that correctly initializes and disposes of CE.SDK resources.
+Follow the steps to integrate the CreativeEditor SDK (CE.SDK) into an existing Angular app.
+Learn how to create an editor component that correctly initializes and disposes of CE.SDK resources.

 Who is This Guide For?#